 In another strand of literature, the same elasticity is estimated from transitory relative price changes at the business cycle frequency.
-We show with a simple example in Appendix A.4 that under a general setup used in the literature, those two methods are estimating the same parameter.
-However, estimates from business cycle frequency data are much smaller, in a range of 0.2 to 3.5.
+We show with a simple example in Appendix A.3 that under a general setup used in the literature, those two methods are estimating the same parameter.
+However, estimates from business cycle frequency data are much smaller.
+For instance, the cross-industry average in Reinert and Roland-Holst (1992) is 0.91 and it is 0.81 in Blonigen and Wilson (1999).
+In aggregate models, Heathcote and Perri (2002) find a point estimate of 0.9.
+Bergin (2006) estimates a New Open Economy Macro model and obtains an estimate of 1.13.
 These findings have been labeled as the "elasticity puzzle" in the trade literature.